 Black-n-Bluegrass Rollergirls are proud members of the The Women’s Flat Track Derby Association.

 In addition to pursuing excellence on the track, BBRG also supports its local community through volunteer activities and charitable fundraising efforts that all skaters and staff help organize and support.
 Are you part of a Non-Profit organization in the Northern Kentucky area, looking for assistance?
-Please contact us to see how we can help!
-Visit our Community page to check out some our previous community work.
+Please Contact Charity Coordination to see how we can help!

 Roller Derby 101

 Here’s a lighting fast guide to how flat track roller derby is played.
 Check out the most current Ruleset at WFTDA.com.